llafuente/language-spec/preprocessor-and-metaprogramming.md

 Preprocessor and metaprograming both share the same purpose, to generate code, but at different compilation stage.
-Both have the same syntax and should be undestood as a whole.
+Both have the same syntax and should be understood as a whole.

 <!--
   https://gcc.gnu.org/onlinedocs/cpp/Macros.html